-No. to identify

-the Nr.

-observations 110991/

-received from 25.08.2006

-the public

-The questioner does not agree to the promotion of the Roşia Montană Project, making the following comments:

-- In EIA there are no presented all the possible risks derived from this project; - Total costs for closing the mine are unrealistic; - There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - Information about the foundation which RMGC will establish and subsidize is not given.
-This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the Rosia Montana commune do not correspond with the mining project proposal described in EIA; - There is no liner proposed for the tailings pond; - The proposed waste deposits will be not constructed according to the legislation in force; - No financial guarantees have been stipulated; - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; - The EIA report does not assess the "zero alternative"; - The Project poses a threat for protected flora and fauna; - The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - The public/ONGs whish to consult the contracts and agreements between Company and Romanian State; - The Urbanism Plan has been modified without public consultation; - From archeological point of view, the area proposed to be occupied by project was not legally investigated; - The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.

-It is the nature of risk that it can be mitigated and diminished; it cannot be made to disappear.
-In order to put this into context, the common action of walking on the street or developing everyday activities have an accident potential.
-This accident potential is twice higher than within the framework of industrial activities that use hazardous substances.

-A major chapter of the EIA report was dedicated to the identification of risks for the project.
-In addition, this chapter provides a discussion of the mitigation measures for each risk and how they were incorporated into the project designs.
-It is recognized that risk identification is difficult due to the number and diversity of events that can be envisioned.
-The EIA report cannot assume to cover all of he potential risks associated with the project.
-However, it has attempted to identify and address the most relevant risks.
-The extent of risk assessment and the intensity of the prevention and mitigation measures should be proportional to the risk involved and therefore only the risks that have been considered important have been assessed in detail.
-Each is described below.
+ltem no. 3257 Same as: 3258, 3259, 3260, 3261 No. to identify the observations received from the public No. 111086/ 25.08.2006 Same as: No. 111085/25.08.2006, No. 111084/25.08.2006, No. 111083/25.08.2006, No. 111082/25.08.2006 Proposal The questioner does not agree to the promotion of the Roşia Montană Project, making the following comments: - In EIA there are no presented all the possible risks derived from this project; - Total costs for closing the mine are unrealistic; - There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - Information about the foundation which RMGC will establish and subsidize is not given.
+This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the Roşia Montană commune do not correspond with the mining project proposal described in EIA; - There is no liner proposed for the tailings pond; - The proposed waste deposits will be not constructed according to the legislation in force; - No financial guarantees have been stipulated; - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; - The EIA report does not assess the "zero alternative"; - The EIA report does not assess the interest of the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - The public/ONGs whish to consult the contracts and agreements between Company and Romanian State; - The Urbanism Plan has been modified without public consultation; - From archeological point of view, the area proposed to by occupied by project was not legally investigated; - The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.
+SEE THE CONTENT OF THE TYPE 1 CONTESTATION Solution put this into an accident pactivities that A major chap this chapter incorporated and diversity risks associat risks.
+The ext be proportion re of risk that it can be mitigated and diminished; it cannot be made to disappear.
+In order to context, the common action of walking on the street or developing everyday activities have obtential.
+This accident potential is twice higher than within the framework of industrial use hazardous substances. ter of the EIA report was dedicated to the identification of risks for the project.
+In addition, provides a discussion of the mitigation measures for each risk and how they were into the project designs.
+It is recognized that risk identification is difficult due to the number of events that can be envisioned.
+The EIA report cannot assume to cover all of he potential ed with the project.
+However, it has attempted to identify and address the most relevant tent of risk assessment and the intensity of the prevention and mitigation measures should hal to the risk involved and therefore only the risks that have been considered important have all in detail.
+Each is described below. sense, the entire EIA report is focused on the assessment of impacts and their associated to acceptable levels as compared to the most restrictive norms, standards, the best practices or national and international recommendations in the field.
+The risk level has been established as moderate and so, socially acceptable.
+The extension of the risk assessment and the intensity of the prevention and mitigation measures of the consequences should be proportionate to the risk involved.
+Selection of a specific mitigation technique is depends on the analyzed accident scenario.